Skirza: Broch

 The remains of the 2nd or 3rd century Broch is located on the promontory of Skirza Head.
-It measures 22ft in diameter within a wall 14ft thick with the entrance in the south-southeast and is protected on the landward side by a 30 foot ditch.
-South of the entrance is a basin which is some 10ft deep and 10ft by 7ft across.
+It measures 22 ft in diameter within a wall 14 ft thick with the entrance in the south-southeast and is protected on the landward side by a 30 foot ditch.
+South of the entrance is a basin which is some 10 ft deep and 10 ft by 7 ft across.